 Which Subwoofer Is Better For Music?

-On the other hand, PSB subwoofers offer a sound that is less harsh and more natural, so they could be a better choice for you.
+On the other hand, PSB subwoofers produce a sound that is less grating and more natural, making them a potentially superior option for you to consider.

 Which Brand Is Better – PSB Or Klipsch Subwoofers?